siddgood/podcast-recommendation-engine/README.md

 - Episode Titles (for up to the last 6 recent podcasts) (text)
 - Episode Descriptions (for up to the last 6 recent podcasts) (text)

-*Note: I collected this data around November 2019, so the episode titles and episode descriptions will most likely change by the time you are reading this.*
+*Note: I collected this data around November 2019, so the data is subject to change.
+The episode titles and episode descriptions will most likely change by the time you are reading this.*

 ## Exploratory Data Analysis

 ![](images/fig1.png)

 From the graph above, we can tell that Apple lists roughly the same number (~235) of "Popular Podcasts" per genre.
 So, for a given individual who has a favorite podcast in a particular genre, it becomes very difficult for that individual to search for similar, enjoyable podcasts.
-A user is faced with the burden of navigating through a large volume of podcasts not only within a specific genre but across genres as well just to find something that they might like.
+A user is faced with the burden of navigating through a large volume of podcasts not only within a specific genre but also across genres just to find something that they might like.

+### Ratings & Reviews
 ![](images/stats.png)

 The above table shows the average rating (out of 5) among all "Popular Podcasts" on iTunes per genre.
 The range of the average ratings is roughly 0.23, which is too small to say anything about a dominating, popular category.
-Also, it makes sense for iTunes to only display podcasts with high ratings on their "Popular Podcasts" page.
+Also, it makes sense for iTunes to only display podcasts with high ratings under "Popular Podcasts."

-So, it doesn't make logical sense to recommend a podcast genre to a user solely based on ratings because all the ratings are relatively high.
-Also, just recommending a podcast genre, once again, isn't helpful to a user because not only will the user already know what genre(s) he likes, but also needs to navigate roughly 235 popular podcasts in any given genre to find a favorite.
+So, it doesn't make logical sense to recommend a podcast genre to a user solely based on ratings because all the ratings are high.
+Also, just recommending a podcast genre, once again, isn't helpful to a user because not only will the user already know what genre(s) he likes, but also needs to navigate roughly 235+ popular podcasts in any given genre to find a favorite.

 ![](images/fig2.png)